If you have been invited to apply for permanent residence, follow these steps:

-When you apply, you need to include everyone who will come to Canada with you.
-This affects your fees.
-You can use our online fee calculator to see how much it will be.
+When you apply, you need to pay for everyone who will come to Canada with you on your application.

-If we do not find you eligible to apply, we will contact you and refund your processing fee.
+If your application is not complete, we will inform you and return your processing fee.

 b) The Right of Permanent Residence fee

-We will refund this fee if you cancel your application or if you do not use your visa.
+We will refund this fee if you withdraw your application or if you do not use your visa.

 c) Other fees

-You will also have to pay fees to third parties for:
+You may have to pay fees to third parties for: